 Taxus x media 'Hicksii'Item #7233 USDA Hardiness Zone: 4 - 7

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly in extreme heat for best performance.Average Landscape Size:Slow grower to 10 to 12 ft. tall, 3 to 4 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Slowly reaches 10 to 12 ft. tall, 3 to 4 ft. wide.

-- DetailBotanical Pronunciation:TAKS-us x MEE-di-aPlant type:ConiferDeciduous/evergreen:EvergreenGrowth habit:Columnar, NarrowGrowth rate:SlowAverage landscape size:Slow grower to 10 to 12 ft. tall, 3 to 4 ft. wide.Special features:Easy Care, Ornamental Berries, Showy Fruit, Tolerates Road Salt, Waterwise, Year-round InterestFoliage color:GreenBlooms:Conifer; produces berry-like cones.Design IdeasThis yew is a traditional hedge plant, useful for its narrow, upright growth that take to shearing well.
-It also works well as a single, columnar accent in the landscape or on either side of a doorway.Companion PlantsLilac (Syringa); Weigela (Weigela); Spirea (Spiraea); Potentilla (Potentilla); Periwinkle (Vinca)
+- DetailBotanical Pronunciation:TAKS-us x MEE-di-aPlant type:ConiferDeciduous/evergreen:EvergreenGrowth habit:Columnar, NarrowGrowth rate:SlowAverage landscape size:Slowly reaches 10 to 12 ft. tall, 3 to 4 ft. wide.Special features:Easy Care, Ornamental Berries, Showy Fruit, Tolerates Road Salt, Waterwise, Year-round InterestFoliage color:GreenBlooms:Conifer; prized for foliage and berry-like cones.Design IdeasThis yew is a traditional hedge plant, useful for its narrow, upright growth that take to shearing well.
+It also works well as a single, columnar accent in the landscape or on either side of a doorway.Companion PlantsLilac (Syringa); Weigela (Weigela); Potentilla (Potentilla); Spirea (Spiraea); Periwinkle (Vinca)

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Watering can be reduced after establishment.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly in extreme heat for best performance.
+- CareCare InformationEasily grown in evenly moist, well-drained soil with protection from harsh, drying winds.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
+Fertilize before new growth begins in spring.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreLore:All species of this genus are poisonous.
 One American species is the source of the cancer drug, Taxol.
 In England yew trees were restricted to church yards where they were not subject to livestock grazing, which caused many animal deaths in the past.
 Interestingly, deer may graze on them, unaffected.
 Birds are also attracted to the fruit, which they eat without consequence, as the flesh is not toxic to most, and the seed passes through intact.